stefanyayala/LLM-Sentiment-Analysis/README.md

 # Sentiment Analysis Project Using OpenAI API and Machine Learning

 ## Overview
-This project analyzes sentiments from a dataset of social media posts using OpenAI’s GPT model for sentiment classification.
-Additionally, it employs machine learning techniques to train a classifier based on the categorized sentiments.
-The project adheres to OpenAI's API usage limits and implements rate limiting and batching mechanisms.
+This project performs sentiment analysis on a dataset of social media posts.
+It uses OpenAI's GPT-3.5 model to classify the sentiment of each text entry as Positive, Negative, or Neutral.
+Additionally, a Random Forest classifier is trained using the sentiment labels to further analyze and predict sentiment.
+The project respects OpenAI's API usage limits, specifically adhering to the requests per minute (RPM) and requests per day (RPD) limits by implementing rate limiting.

+The dataset is preprocessed to remove unnecessary columns and filter for valid sentiment labels.
+Sentiment predictions are made using the OpenAI API, and the results are used to train the Random Forest model.
+The model's performance is evaluated using accuracy and F1 score metrics.
+Finally, the trained model and vectorizer are saved for future use.

 ## Features
 - Downloads and preprocesses a social media sentiment dataset.